miker704/Strife/patch_V5_notes.md

     - Added Asyc request to resync the current user in strife_core Cable if the user updates their avatar or banner in another tab while in the shop page.
     - Added created_date function for dm_server.rb model to return a formatted create date for one to one dms.
-    - Added get_first_message function for dm_server.rb model to return the first dm msg for one to one dms.
+    - Added get_first_message function for dm_server.rb model to return the first dm msg for one to one dms if there is no dm messages in the dm it returns a default message instead.
     - Added created_date to dm returned in one to one dms in _dm_server.json.jbuilder.
+    - Added first_message to dm returned in one to one dms in _dm_server.json.jbuilder.

 ## Frontend Changes